 Qu.
 There is currently debate about different political measures.
 Would you support or oppose the following proposal?
 June 2020.
+Source: More in Common 2020.
 Another way in which action on the environment has appeal across society is that it promises to address different problems and excesses in modern lifestyles.
 An issue frequently raised in focus group conversations about the environment is the excessive amount of plastic in packaging and day-to-day purchases, something which worries 91 per cent of people, including 68 per cent who describe themselves as very or extremely worried by it.